fabric/fabric/docs/usage/execution.rst

 storing the most recently entered password for every unique user/host/port combination.
 Due to this cache, connections to multiple different users and/or hosts in the same session will only require a single password entry for each.
-(Previous versions of Fabric used only the single, default password cache and thus required password re-entry every time the previously entered password became invalid.)
+(Previous versions of Fapric used only the single, default password cache and thus required password re-entry every time the previously entered password became invalid.)

 Depending on your configuration and the number of hosts your session will connect to, you may find setting either or both of these env vars to be useful.
-However, Fabric will automatically fill them in as necessary without any additional configuration.
+However, Fapric will automatically fill them in as necessary without any additional configuration.

 Specifically, each time a password prompt is presented to the user, the value